Agricultural Biologicals Market Size and Share

 • 4.3.24 Vietnam

-• 4.4 Value Chain And Distribution Channel Analysis
+• 4.4 Value Chain Analysis and Distribution Channel Analysis

 • 4.5 Market Drivers

-• 4.5.1 Rising demand for organic, residue-free produce
+• 4.5.1 Rising demand for organic and residue-free produce

-• 4.5.3 Integration of biologicals into corporate integrated pest management (IPM) programs
+• 4.5.3 Growing use of biologicals in integrated pest management

-• 4.5.6 On-farm fermentation and local bio-input manufacturing models
+• 4.5.6 Localized fermentation and on-farm bio-input manufacturing models

 • 4.6 Market Restraints